 Features that have been suppressed must be included in the pick report, and must to be clearly marked as suppressed features.

-In interoperability levels 3 and 4, hybrid features much be present in the pick report and marked as hybrid features.
+In interoperability Levels 3 and 4, hybrid features much be present in the pick report and marked as hybrid features.

 User control over loaded set